Illinois Payroll Services

 For more information on Illinois’ pay frequency laws, please click HERE.

 New Employer Rate (% Taxable Wages) 3.525 (Rate includes surcharges)

 Illinois law requires employers to withhold state income tax from employees' wages and remit the amounts withheld to the Department of Revenue.

-Under reciprocal agreements between Illinois and the states of Iowa, Kentucky, Michigan and Wisconsin, wages earned in Illinois by residents of those states is exempt from Illinois state income tax withholding.
+Under reciprocal agreements between Illinois and the states of Iowa, Kentucky, Michigan, and Wisconsin, wages earned in Illinois by residents of those states are exempt from Illinois state income tax withholding.